We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 - Hope for a negotiated settlement, but don’t expect it.

 - Most importantly, be patient and persistent (something I learned from being a parent).
-Support the current path until circumstances change.
+Support the current path until circumstances fundamentally change.

-If America does not lose resolve, this conflict ends either with a negotiated settlement or with the regime toppled.
+If America does not lose resolve, this conflict ends either with a negotiated settlement or the regime toppled.
 I remember the hurried exit from Afghanistan, so I don’t want to even consider what happens if we grow impatient or if Congress tries to interfere and direct a course change.

 Dave https://seek-the-truth.com/about/